 Determining whether goodwill is impaired requires an estimation of the value in use of the cash-generating unit to which goodwill is allocated.
-The value in use requires the entity to estimate the future cash flows expected to arise from the cash generating unit and a suitable discount rate to calculate the present value.
+The value in use requires the entity to estimate the future.
 No impairment provision was considered necessary against this carrying value.